 Social media and the online content environment is perfect for testing and continually iterating as you see what is working with your audience.
 As Mike Tyson said:

 “Everyone has a plan till they get punched in the face”

 That’s fine – be ready to shift resources to areas of your campaign that are working well – away from those that are not.
 Be ready to ‘roll with the punches’ to extend the metaphor.

 Whatever you do - make your content as good as possible

-The quality of the creative messaging in your content is essential.
-It makes up 8/10ths of the impact of your campaign.
+At Creative Films, our marketing video production team has found that the quality of the creative messaging in your content is essential to making successful branded videos.
+This is so important that it makes up 8/10ths of the impact of your campaign.
 This is where you should invest in doing it properly.
 A film is not simply a film.
 If all you are after is a film, then of course you can and should shoot it with your iPhone.
 If you are serious about using video as a tool to overcome a business challenge, then do it properly.
 The better the creative, the less work you will have to do to help it get traction, which will ultimately save you money.

 "75% to 80% of a campaign’s effectiveness is defined by the quality of the creative messaging" - Google / YouTube

 Once you can see what is resonating for your target audience you can start to amplify with targeted promotional spending.
 The spectre of ‘viral video’ looms large over much of the online content production world and unfortunately for the most part is just that – a spectre.
 Even the most effective snowballs need a strong nudge to get them rolling down the hill.
 The more you are able to put into targeted promotion, the more chance your message has of being seen by the right people.

 Do the work to understand who your audience is and what makes them tick.
 Create great content that aligns with that need and then improve it as you go.
 You’ll be well on your way to making your post-corona content more successful than ever.